natcap/invest.users-guide/source/habitat_risk_assessment.rst

   + This CSV file contains mean, minimum, and maximum exposure, consequence, and risk scores for each habitat-stressor pair, as well as habitat-specific scores in each subregion.
 If the "name" field is not given in the AOI vector, a "Total Region" value will be used to represent the entire AOI extent in the "SUBREGION" column on the table.
 Additionally, there are three columns "R_%HIGH", "R_%MEDIUM", "R_%LOW", indicating the percentage of high, medium, and low risk areas, respectively.

+Visualization Outputs Folder
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+The following is a short description of each of the visualization outputs from the HRA model.
+Each of these output files is saved in the "visualization_outputs" folder that is saved within the user-specified workspace directory:

++ \\RECLASS_RISK_habitat.geojson

+  + This vector layer allows users to visualize reclassified habitat-specific risk from all the stressors into four categories, where 0 = No Risk, 1 = Low Risk, 2 = Medium Risk, and 3 = High Risk, in gradient color from white to red on a map.

++ \\RECLASS_RISK_Ecosystem.tif

+  + This vector layer allows users to visualize reclassified ecosystem risk in each cell into four categories, where 0 = No Risk, 1 = Low Risk, 2 = Medium Risk, and 3 = High Risk, in gradient color from white to red on a map.

++ \\STRESSOR_stressor.geojson

+  + This vector layer allows users to visualize stressor extent with orange color on a map.

++ \\SUMMARY_STATISTICS.csv

+  + This is the same file from one in the Output Folder.
+It is copied here so users can just upload the visualization outputs folder to the HRA web application, with all the files in one place.

+Output Visualization
+""""""""""""""

+We provide an online visualization tool that allows users to upload their the visualization outputs folder to view their results.
+The tool is located at http://marineapps.naturalcapitalproject.org/.

 Log File
 """"""""